 Photo: Fellows and EDI team members at the data publishing workshop at UNM in June 2019.

-The Environmental Data Initiative (EDI) has nine fellowships available in its ecological data management training program for Summer 2020.
-The fellowships are intended for undergraduate, graduate and recently graduated students.
-This fellowship is available only to applicants legally living in the US.
-The duration of the fellowship training program is June 9 – August 14, 2020 and requires full-time commitment to the training activities.
-The fellowship support of $5000 will be administered through the University of Wisconsin-Madison.
-The fellows will receive training in ecological data management and gain hands-on experience through participation in data preparation, archiving and publishing with scientists and information managers at specific host research sites.
-For a list of host sites and on-site mentors, see here.
+EDI has awarded eleven fellowships for its ecological data management training program for Summer 2020.
+The fellows will receive training in ecological data management and gain hands-on experience through participation in data preparation, archiving and publishing with scientists and information managers from specific host research sites.
+For a list of host sites, on-site mentors and fellows, see here.

 - Fellowship training workshop: 9 June – 11 June 2020